Hi! I'm Guillem, a computer engineer and video games' developer from Barcelona, Spain.

-Triunity Studios is the name under which I sign most of my personal projects.
+Triunity Studios is the name I use to sign most of my projects.

-In some projects, I receive some kind of help in some topics which I do not master.
-I want to see those projects as collaborative work and, in addition, I do not work in my projects trying to get merits from them.
+In some projects, I receive help related to topics that I do not master.
+That's why I see those projects as collaborative work.

-Those are the reasons under the decision of using that name.
-A name that, for me, represents all the people that helped me on the development of every project since the beginning.
+For this reason, I keep using this name.
+A name that, for me, represents all the people who helped me on the development of every project.

-Some years before starting my university degree I went with some friends to visit a University.
-At that moment we everyone seemed to want to study videogame's development there.
+Some years before starting my university degree, I went with some friends to visit a university.
+At that moment, all of us seemed to want to study video game's development there.

-In the end, I'm the only one that studied videogame's development and that project was never finished.
+At the end, I'm the only one who studied video game's development and that project was never finished.
 However, the name thrived.